roei-asher/Lottery/README.md

 I decided to participate in the [Israeli Lottery](https://www.pais.co.il/lotto/), the rules are simple: pick 6 numbers from 1-37 and pick a "strong" number from 1-7.
 Easy enough right?

 I decided to purchase 12 tickets (degeneracy budget only allowed for this), and try my luck.
 And by try my luck, I mean I performed extensive data analysis in order to come up with my predicted "best" sequences. **Update: Out of 6 regular numbers I got a sequence with 4 correct numbers!
-The chance of that happening is: $$P(\text{4/6 correct \& wrong "strong"}) =
+The chance of that happening is: $$P(\text{4/6 correct and wrong "strong"}) =
 \frac{\binom{6}{4}\binom{31}{2}}{\binom{37}{6}}
 \times \frac{6}{7}\approx 0.2572\% \text{ !}$$**